Ketone Bodies (Urine)

 levels of ketones in your urine.

-If your healthcare provider suspects you have diabetes, he or she may order other
+If your healthcare provider suspects you have diabetes, they may order other urine

 What do my test results mean?